 Enrollment is the process of adding Mac computers to Jamf Pro.
 When computers are enrolled, inventory information for the computers is submitted to Jamf Pro.

 Enrolling computers makes them managed by Jamf Pro.
 This allows you to perform inventory tasks, remote management, and configuration tasks on the computers.
+When you enroll computers, you can specify a local administrator account called the “management account” that you will use to manage them.

 There are two types of computer enrollment, with various methods to enroll a computer using that type: